 Recently, the interest in investing in renewable energy has risen substantially.
 Third-world countries like Afghanistan, Albania, and Costa Rica have already made the necessary transitions to renewable energy.

 However, African countries are still lagging behind in investing in renewable energy.
 According to The Conversation, 110 million of the 600 million people in African countries still have no access to electricity.
 But with so many sustainable energy resources, African countries are missing out in many aspects, not only in providing their population with electricity but in leaving so many people out of other benefits that investing in renewable energy can bring.

 Recently, the European Union has announced the Africa-Europe Alliance for increasing investments in sustainable energy.
 This alliance has a goal to boost strategic investments in sustainable energy in Africa.
 How can it benefit African People?
 Let’s take a look.

 1. Job Opportunities

 Investing in sustainable energy results in creating new opportunities for employment.
 Most African countries often face difficulties when it comes to providing enough work opportunities for the population.
-For example, Business Ghana reports that unemployment tops the most important problems in Africa as identified by over 45,000 survey participants.
+For example, Business Ghana reports that unemployment is the most important problem in Africa as identified by over 45,000 survey participants.